 One community supported by the SLush Fund in the Middle East is Marda Premaculture Farm in Palestine.
 Marda Premaculture Farm addresses community needs through the demonstration of permaculture and traditional Palestinian farming practices, sharing with the village methods to grow food well, on small areas of the land, without the dependency on fertilizers and pesticides.
 The olive oil produced on this farm was used in Lush’s Close to You massage bar and is now used in Olive Tree gourmet soap as well.

 Not only does the SLush Fund initiative allow the brand to continue its practice of using fresh, organic ingredients in its products, but it also helps communities worldwide within a network of supportive partnerships with farmers in less economically developed countries.
 Jo Bridger, Research and Ethical Trade Coordinator for the SLush Fund, comments: “We started this because we wanted to move beyond simply buying fairly traded ingredients and instead, developing supportive partnerships with the communities that produce them.
 It’s really great that we can offer products with truly traceable, beautiful ingredients… a bit of each of these projects.”

 Another example of an existing community further supported by the SLush Fund is Ojoba Women’s Shea Cooperative in Ghana.
-Stable employment for women has helped to build their confidence, and allowed them to afford child health insurance and school fees, as well as access to literacy classes.
+Stable employment for women has helped to build their confidence, and allowed them to get a term life insurance for 65 and older as well as afford child health insurance and school fees, as well as access to literacy classes.
 Lush also co-funded the community library, in partnership with the cooperative, through investment from the SLush Fund.
 Lush products such as British Nanny, Dirty shaving cream and Prince contain Shea butter from the Ojoba Cooperative.